DR. JOHN MAXWELL

 John Riley Maxwell exemplified all the qualities any organization would want in setting a standard of excellence.
 Born in Olney, Ill., the son of a country doctor, he went to Monmouth College and later to the University of Illinois where he became a prominent athlete in baseball and football.
 He graduated from Keokuk Medical College and became a member of the Keokuk faculty as a lecturer and assistant chair of surgery and a professor of anatomy.
 He was a member of Keokuk Country Club where he was club champion several times.

-On August 30, 1900, Dr. John R. Maxwell of Keokuk defeated Iowa Golf Hall of Fame member Warren Dickinson of Des Moines to become Iowa’s first state golf champion.
+On August 30, 1900, Dr. Maxwell defeated fellow Iowa Golf Hall of Fame member Warren Dickinson of Des Moines , 2 and 1, in their 36-hole match at the Des Moines Golf and Country Club to determine Iowa’s first state golf champion.
 In 1903 he won the Trans-Mississippi Championship at Waveland Park Golf Course by defeating P. H. Finkbine in the final match.

 Golf was a medal sport in the 1904 Olympic Games held in St. Louis.
 Dr. Maxwell received a silver medal competing with the Trans-Mississippi Team which is believed to be a unique accomplishment in Iowa golf history.

-Tragically, Dr. Maxwell died in 1906, just before his 35th birthday, of Bright ’s disease.
+Dr. Maxwell died on June 4 1906, just before his 35th birthday, of Bright’s Disease.

 Career Highlights